-Since 1990's AREVA has proposed sustainable and responsible solutions for RRSF management, including reprocessing at its La Hague facility for aluminium-type fuels (UAI).

-In order to make $U_3Si_2$ users benefit from reprocessing solutions, AREVA has been working over past years on the industrialisation of silicide fuel reprocessing at La Hague.
-After acknowledgement of $U_3Si_2$ reprocessing feasibility on all technical aspects, the administrative authorisation for reprocessing of one type of $U_3Si_2$ has just been granted by the French Safety Authority (ASN), further paving the way for reprocessing of all types of $U_3Si_2$ in the AREVA La Hague plants.
+Since 1990's Orano has proposed sustainable and responsible solutions for RRSF management, including reprocessing at its La Hague1 facility for aluminium-type fuels (UAI).
+In order to make U_3Si_2 users benefit from reprocessing solutions, Orano has been working over past years on the industrialisation of silicide fuel reprocessing at La Hague.
+After acknowledgement of U_3Si_2 reprocessing feasibility on all technical aspects, the administrative authorisation for reprocessing of one type of U_3Si_2 has just been granted by the French Safety Authority (ASN), further paving the way for reprocessing of all types of U_3Si_2 in the Orano La Hague plants.

-This article will update the reader on the schedule for silicide fuel reprocessing solution availability, and on how to include reprocessing in research reactor's back-end strategy.
+This article gives update on current silicide fuel reprocessing solution in Orano La Hague plant, and on how to include reprocessing in research reactor's back-end strategy.